carzamm/carzam/README.md

 > 6. Create the docker image
 > 7. Run the docker image to create a container instance

+#### Workflow for testing locally:
+> 1. Rebuild the docker image
+> 2. Run the docker image to create a container
+> 3. View app on local host
+> 4. Note: occassionally clean up dangling docker images from old deployments

 #### Docker CLI Commands:

-CLI commands for testing app locally (more information on the commands below):
-> 1. docker build -t flaskapp:latest .
-> 2. docker run -it -d -p 8080:8080 flaskapp

 Build the docker image:
 > docker build -t flaskapp:latest .